Mileage allowances 2026: employer obligations towards Urssaf

 - Fuel (or electricity for electric vehicles) In return, the employee or manager who opts for reimbursement in IK cannot deduct these same expenses separately if he also declares his actual expenses for income tax: the scale is global and flat-rate.

-Managers (manager, SAS president, etc.) can also receive IK under the same conditions as employees.
+Company officers (gérant, SAS president and similar) can also receive IK under the same conditions as employees.
 The deduction is allowed on the company side if:

 - the displacement is real and documented;